Accountant job aid

 – The customer is not willing to pay the debt and demands a full balance statement: ERPLY Books allows you to email the client’s entire balance.
 You can do that by clicking on the client’s name and then press ‘Customer/Supplier Balance Report’.

-Once a year / according to demand
+Once a year / according to demand for accountant

 1. Have you submitted the required reports?